nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Repeat 1b1 - 1b2 until the user inputs a valid format for the Task.
 Use case resumes at step 2.

+#### Use Case : List

+**MSS**
+1. User enters list command followed by the addition filters of the listing.
+Use case ends.

+**Extensions**
+1a.
+The filter input by the User is not valid.
+	1a1.
+System prints out error message and requests for another input.
+Repeat step 1a1 until user inputs a valid filter for the list command.

+1b.
+User wishes the Task Manager to list all the tasks.
+	1b1.
+Task Manager shows a list of all the Tasks in the Task Manager.

+1c.
+User wishes the Task Manager to list only Tasks which has a time interval.
+	1c1.
+Task Manager shows a list of all the Tasks in the Task Manager with a time interval.

+1d.
+User wishes the Task Manager to list only Tasks which does not have a time interval.
+	1d1.
+Task Manager shows a list of all the Tasks in the Task Manager without a time interval.

+1e.
+User wishes the Task Manager to list all Tasks of a specified date.
+	1e1.
+Task Manager shows a list of all the Tasks in the Task Manager which has a deadline of the specified date.

+1f.
+User wishes the Task Manager to list all Tasks within a specified range of dates.
+	1f1.
+Task Manager shows a list of all the Tasks in the Task Manager which has deadlines that fall between the specified range of dates.

 #### Use Case: Find

 **MSS**